 But if your plan is to taste freely and take in the view from the passenger seat, private or group tours are a great choice.
 Limousines, luxury coaches and even a tractor-pulled open-air wagon allow you to relax and enjoy the trail’s most popular stops with minimal decision-making.
 Many include lunch stops or picnics on vineyard grounds.

-Consistent with the lakeshore, wine tasting here is casual, friendly and fun, with plenty of opportunities to chat up fellow tasters, guides and the winemakers themselves.
+Like the lakeshore, wine tasting here is casual, friendly and fun, with plenty of opportunities to chat up fellow tasters, guides, and the winemakers themselves.
 Some of the best vintages are only available here, where they are made, so we encourage you to engage and explore.
-Connecting land to craft to pleasure is every winemaker’s mission.
-Your enjoyment is their reward.
+Ultimately, every winemaker’s journey moves through land, craft, and the pleasure of consumption.
+There’s no better place to share the experience than on the vineyards themselves.